Settling into new learning spaces

 When the students at Harbord Public School walk into their classrooms and take their seats, those seats could take many different forms and positions in the room.

 They could be large, round ottomans, individual ottomans, giant cushions or a stool on wheels, or a wobble balance stool.
 They could be ‘Gen-ga’ block cushions, or a couch, or a daybed by the window.
-The students could opt for traditional school chairs, or they could choose a half hemisphere mound to sit or learn against.
+The students could opt for traditional school chairs, or they could choose a half hemisphere mound to sit or lean against.

 ‘This furniture is all out in the common area as well so we can move them in between the classroom and the common area as needed,’ Assistant Principal and Year 5 teacher Amber Fuller says.